straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 ## Working with Terraform

-Before we create a Service Principal, let's query Azure to see what is currently out there.
+Before we create a Service Principal, let's query Azure to see what currently exists.
-Using the `az cli` query syntax we can get all Service Principals with the prefix of "vault-", which is what the Secrets Engine will create, expecting to get nothing back since we haven't requested anything yet.
+Using the `az cli` query syntax we can get all Service Principals with the prefix of "vault-".
+This is what the Secrets Engine will create.
+We haven't requested any new Service Principals yet, so we don't expect to have any results returned from the query.

 > This also assumes that you do not have any other Service Principals in your organization the prefix with "vault-"